swookiee/swookiee.github.io/README.md

 ![graphite](https://raw.github.com/swookiee/swookiee.github.io/master/screenshots/graphite.png)

 ## Swagger
 The above described REST Resource can be enriched using `swagger-annotations`.
-The full sample can be found [here](https://github.com/swookiee/swookiee-samples).
+A full sample can be found [here](https://github.com/swookiee/swookiee-samples/tree/develop/demo.swagger).

 We could add the `@Api` and `@ApiOperation` annotations to our sample service:
 ```java